Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Problem formulation and simulation environment

+To illustrate the instability of open-loop bus operations, consider two consecutive vehicles, Bus $k$ and Bus $k+1$, scheduled with headway $H$.
+The \textbf{Bus Bunching} phenomenon emerges from a positive feedback loop: \begin{itemize} \item \textbf{Initial Perturbation}: Suppose Bus $k$ is slightly delayed by a stochastic disturbance (e.g., traffic signal). \item \textbf{Passenger Accumulation}: The arrival interval at the next station extends ($h_k > H$), causing excess passengers to accumulate beyond expectation. \item \textbf{Dwell Time Expansion}: Increased boarding demand requires prolonged dwell time, further delaying Bus $k$ (the ``slow get slower'' effect). \item \textbf{Compression of Following Headway}: Conversely, Bus $k+1$ arrives closer to Bus $k$ ($h_{k+1} < H$), encounters fewer waiting passengers, and dwells for a shorter time (the ``fast get faster'' effect). \end{itemize} Consequently, the gap $h_{k+1}$ diminishes continuously until the two buses clump together.
+This inherent instability necessitates active control strategies to break the loop.

-\subsection{Decision Timing and State Transition}
+\subsection{Decision timing and state transition}

-Unlike traditional methods where decisions are made immediately upon bus arrival at a stop (denoted $x_{i+1,j-1}$ in Fig.~\ref{fig:decisiontiming})\cite{cortes2010hybrid,chen2020robust}, our model explicitly delays decision-making to a more rational moment after all passenger boarding and alighting activities have completed.
-This moment is denoted $y_{i+1,j-1}$ in Fig.~\ref{fig:decisiontiming}, aligning more closely with operational control opportunities in practice.
+Unlike traditional methods that trigger decisions immediately upon bus arrival at a stop (denoted $x_{i+1,j-1}$ in Fig.~\ref{fig:decisiontiming}) \cite{cortes2010hybrid,Zheng2024RobustNonlinearBusSpeedControl}, our model strategically postpones decision-making to a post-service epoch after all passenger boarding and alighting activities have completed.
+This moment, denoted as $y_{i+1,j-1}$ in Fig.~\ref{fig:decisiontiming}, aligns more robustly with operational control opportunities in practice.

-At $y_{i,j-1}$, the agent receives a state observation and outputs a control action.
-The environment then executes the action (e.g., holding), and at the next stop, after reaching $y_{j,i}$, the agent receives a reward based on the resulting system state (e.g., headway smoothness).
-This design allows the RL agent to respond to the most updated post-service information, leading to more stable and interpretable control decisions.
+At $y_{i,j-1}$, the agent receives a state observation and generates a control action.
+The environment then executes the action (e.g., holding), and upon reaching the subsequent stop at $y_{i,j}$, the agent receives a reward based on the resulting system state (e.g., headway smoothness).
+This enables the RL agent to respond to the most current post-service information, leading to more stable and informed control decisions.

 Figure~\ref{fig:decisiontiming} illustrates the holding decision process and headway computation using three sample buses traveling along a corridor.
 Each polyline represents the trajectory of an individual bus, where time progresses along the horizontal axis and station index increases along the vertical axis.
 The darkest bus symbol on each line denotes the most recently visited stop, while progressively lighter segments indicate historical stops previously visited.
-Holding durations are overlaid along each segment: \textit{red} bars indicate the current holding time decision, and \textit{orange} bars denote previous holding actions.
+Holding durations are overlaid along each segment: red bars indicate the current holding time decision, and orange bars denote previous holding actions.